 Consider the following to help you figure out which of the two pests could be feasting on you.

-Welts from both insects are red raised bumps that itch like crazy.
-The purpose of their bites are to drink our blood.
-Some biting pests sting and attack us as they think we are their enemies.
+Some other biting pests sting and attack us as they think we are their enemies.
 They do so to protect themselves and their habitats.

 Fleas and bedbugs are our enemies an not visa versa.
 Both are small sized insects so they can live undetected near a host.
 Comparing the sizes of these two insects tell us something about their bite marks.